Album art for Prelude to Final Fantasy

 Prelude to Final Fantasy

-Stream on Spotify Stream on Apple Music Listen on Amazon Music Prelude to Final Fantasy artwork YouTube Music
+Stream on Spotify Listen on Apple Music Listen on Amazon Music Stream on YouTube Music

 Soothing harp arpeggios and violin lines soar in “Prelude to Final Fantasy”, Coffee Date and Harpsona’s gentle lofi tribute to Final Fantasy’s beloved main theme.